Sir Robert Anderson, 1st Baronet: Business

+Public life

-He was a J.P. for County Antrim, appointed High Sheriff of Belfast in 1903 and knighted the same year during a visit by King Edward VII.
+Anderson was a J.P. for County Antrim, appointed High Sheriff of Belfast in 1903 and knighted the same year during a visit by King Edward VII.
 He became a Conservative Member of the Corporation of Belfast from 1893, and was elected Lord Mayor of Belfast in 1908.
 In 1911 he was appointed High Sheriff of Monaghan and created a baronet, of Parkmount in the County of the City of Belfast and of Mullaghmore in the County of Monaghan.

+Family

-In 1890, he had married Wilhelmina, daughter of the Rev. Andrew Long, of Monreagh, Carrigans, County Donegal.
+In 1890, Anderson married Wilhelmina, daughter of the Rev. Andrew Long, of Monreagh, Carrigans, County Donegal.
 They lived at Parkmount, Greencastle, County Antrim (which he had purchased from the McNeills), and at Mullaghmore House, County Monaghan.
 He died in 1921 and was buried in Belfast City Cemetery.
 On his death without an heir the baronetage became extinct.